ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 In addition, implementations MAY provide a mechanism to create TransportProperties objects that are preconfigured for common use cases, as outlined in {{property-profiles}}.

-Transport Properties for an established connection can be queried via the Connection object, as outlined in {{introspection}}.
+Transport Properties for an established Connection can be queried via the Connection object, as outlined in {{introspection}}.

 A Connection gets its Transport Properties either by being explicitly configured via a Preconnection, by configuration after establishment, or by inheriting them